 Jim Murphy works a real job as a Landscape Supervisor at The University of Virginia.
 He also loves to breed daylilies and work on the 3 acre home garden.
-In addition, he is working on some other projects around the property such as finishing a small barn, building a waterfall for the new garden pond, building a patio, and renovating the exterior of the house.
-In his spare time, he loves to play with Davey the Border Collie, watch Basketball, play with a sports car, play with the tractor and other farm equipment, chat with his son Matt, and especially, love Margo!
+In addition, he is working on some other projects around the property such as finishing a small barn, building a patio, and renovating the exterior of the house.
+In his spare time, he loves to play with Davey the Border Collie, watch Basketball, play with the tractor and other farm equipment, chat with his son Matt, and especially, love Margo!

-Jim helped to start the Charlottesville Daylily Club, and served for 3 years as its first president.
+Jim helped to start the Charlottesville Daylily Club, and served for 9 years as president.
 He also chaired the 2006 Region 3 Convention, as well as co-hosting a tour garden.
-He is an AHS Garden Judge and Senior Exhibition Judge, and is a member of several daylily clubs, a paper Robin, and 4 email robins.
-He also is long term member of a local horticulture group, and a member of the Ruritans.
+He is an AHS Garden Judge and Senior Exhibition Judge, and is a member of several daylily clubs, and 4 email robins.
+He also is a member of the Ruritans.

 Jim loves breeding daylilies, and has been most successful with diploid narrow forms, and tall ones.
 He grows about 7,000 seedlings at a time, and selects for introduction about 12 per year.
 He started hybridizing daylilies in 1988, and his first introduction was in 2001.